jackpal/jackpal.github.io/_posts/2009-02-17-Future_GPU.org_for_cryptic_Larrabee_news.md

 ---
 date: 2009-02-17 05:25
 tags: Larrabee
+title: Future GPU.org for cryptic Larrabee news
 ---

-# Future GPU.org for cryptic Larrabee news

 Phil Taylor, a long-time Microsoft graphics and gaming evangelist is now working for Intel on graphics tools evangelism.
 He started a blog, called